lueck/scannedb-ok/README.md

 order. [`PDFMiner`](https://github.com/euske/pdfminer) performs much better, but its output suffers from the inexact lineup of Glyphs in scanned books.
-In addition, it's hardly possible to identify page headers, sheet signatures etc. when the PDF is already linearized to plain text. `googleb-ok` wants to overcome these problems.
+In addition, it's hardly possible to identify page headers, sheet signatures etc. when the PDF has already been linearized to plain text. `googleb-ok` wants to overcome these problems.
 It's not intended for the extraction of tabulars, but only of a single text column.
 It wouldn't be too hard to extend it to extract two or more columns, though.

-# Features
+## Features

 - collects glyphs of each line by a clustering algorithm
 - inserts inter-word spaces based on adjustable factors